 Hands-on lab-exercises.
 A software development project.
 Paper reviews.
 Lectures.

 Compulsory learning activities

 A number of mandatory assignments in the form of labs, meetings, written reports, oral presentations.
 NB!
 Lab attendance may be mandatory.

 The assignments must be submitted within set deadlines and must be approved before examination can take place.

 Approved assignments are valid for the examination semester and 2 following semesters.

 5 hour written examination.

-Time and place for the examination will be announced at Studentweb and digital assessment system.
+Time and place for the examination will be announced at Studentweb and the digital assessment system (WiseFlow).